dkwik/rag-knowledge-chatbot-django/README.md

 # RAG-chatbot

 ## Proof of Concept for a knowledge chatbot using Retrieval Augmented Generation (RAG) techniques.
 This is a proof of concept of using RAG techniques to add 3rd party information to an LLM.
 It is agentic, has memory, and a number of advanced & emerging RAG techniques were experimented on.
-A simple chat UI was built to facilitate the question and answering interaction.
+A simple chat UI was built to facilitate the question and answering.

 ![Alt text](read_me_assets/demo.png)